dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

 ## Deoxyribose and Strandness

 The sugar in DNA — deoxyribose — gives DNA the "D" in its name.
-Deoxyribose is a five-carbon sugar with a ring-like structure, typically drawn as a pentagon.
+Deoxyribose is a **five-carbon sugar** with a ring-like structure, typically drawn as a **pentagon**.
 One corner of the ring contains an oxygen atom; the remaining four vertices are carbon atoms, numbered 1' through 4', starting to the right of the oxygen and proceeding clockwise.
 A fifth carbon (5') is not part of the ring but branches off the 4' carbon, as you can see in the figure below:

 <img src="https://dvgodoy.github.io/bioinformatics/assets/images/bio_for_ds/deoxyribose.png" />

 *Source: Image by the author*

-Two of these carbon positions — 3' and 5' — play a critical structural role.
+**Two of these carbon positions — 3' and 5' — play a critical structural role**.
 They are the connection points for phosphate (P) groups that link nucleotides together in a chain.
-These connections define the directionality of a DNA strand.
-By convention, a DNA strand is read and written from the 5' end (which has a free phosphate group) to the 3' end (which has a free hydroxyl group).
+These connections **define the directionality of a DNA strand**.
+By convention, a **DNA strand is read and written from the 5' end** (which has a free phosphate group) **to the 3' end** (which has a free hydroxyl group).
 This is referred to as the 5' to 3' direction.

-DNA is composed of two strands, and these strands are always aligned in opposite orientations — they are said to be **anti-parallel**.
+DNA is composed of **two strands**, and these strands are always **aligned in opposite orientations** — they are said to be **anti-parallel**.
 That means one strand runs from 5' to 3', while the other runs from 3' to 5'.
 This directionality has major biological implications.
 For example, during DNA replication, new nucleotides can only be added to the 3' end of a growing strand — a rule that governs how enzymes like DNA polymerase operate.

 <img src="https://dvgodoy.github.io/bioinformatics/assets/images/bio_for_ds/dna_strands.png" />